ibm-cloud-docs/hs-crypto/set-up-cli.md

   * On Windows, in **Control Panel**, type `environment variable` in the search box to locate the Environment Variables window.
 Create a KP_PRIVATE_ADDR environment variable and set the value to the endpoint that is displayed on the **Manage** tab of your provisioned {{site.data.keyword.hscrypto}} dashboard.
 For example, `https://api.us-south.hs-crypto.cloud.ibm.com:<port>`.

   You can also retrieve the endpoint URL through the API.
 For details, [check out the {{site.data.keyword.hscrypto}} key management API reference doc](https://{DomainName}/apidocs/hs-crypto){: external}.

+  Depending on whether you are using public or private endpoint, choose the corresponding endpoint URL to set the value of the KP_PRIVATE_ADDR environment variable.
+  {: important}

 3. Set the KP_INSTANCE_ID environment variable on you workstation: